Believe it or not, if you want to know how to be the best salesperson, start by thinking about the traits of professionals who serve others.

 Unfortunately, the world doesn’t always see it that way.

 Stop acting like a salesperson and just talk to people.

-Due to sales culture, bad training, and wrong mindsets, people are often distrustful of salespeople.
+Due to sales culture, inadequate training, and wrong mindsets, people often distrust salespeople.
 They think they have one goal in mind and one reason for doing what they do: close the deal.